 Stamme enlisted as a private in the U.S. Army Air Corps at San Francisco, California, 5 November 1941.
-He had brown hair, gray eyes, was 6 feet, 1 inch ( meters) tall and weighed 159 pounds.
+He had brown hair, gray eyes, was 6 feet, 1 inch (1.85 meters) tall and weighed 159 pounds (72 kilograms).
+At the time of the collision, he had approximately 250 hours flight time.
 Stamme was released from military service 16 January 1947.
 He died 19 February 1987 at San Pablo, California.

 The Vultee BT-13A Valiant was an all-metal, two-place, single engine, low-wing monoplane with fixed landing gear.
 The airplane was 28 feet, 10 inches (8.788 meters) long with a wingspan of 42 feet, 0 inches (12.802 meters) and height of 11 feet, 4-3/8 inches (3.464 meters).
 It had an empty weight of approximately 3,375 pounds (1,531 kilograms) and “maximum recommended flying weight” of 4,745 pounds (2,152 kilograms).